Open the App

 Understanding these frontal systems is crucial for interpreting weather depression diagrams and predicting weather patterns in GCSE geography.

-Pressure Systems
+# Pressure Systems

-Low Pressure system - a depression
+Low Pressure system. - a depression

-High Pressure system- an anti-cyclone
+High Pressure system - an anti-cyclone

-A low Pressure system can be ident
+A low pressure system can

 Changes During Depression Passage and High Pressure Systems